-Dr. Andrew Selepak has been interviewed by national and international media outlets on a variety of topics ranging from pop culture and online education to fake news and partisan media.
-As director of the College's online master’s program in social media, he frequently discusses how online and social media are having an impact on culture, marketing, and communication.
-Dr. Selepak teaches courses on media writing, news and sports reporting, entertainment storytelling, and ethics.
+Andrew Selepak is a lecturer and coordinator of the Online Master's program in social media in the College of Journalism and Communication.
+He has been interviewed by national and international media outlets on a variety of topics, including pop culture, online education, fake news and partisan media.
+He also frequently discusses how online and social media are having an impact on culture, marketing and communication.
+Andrew teaches courses on media writing, news and sports reporting, entertainment storytelling and ethics.

 American Road Trip: How To Plan The Best Driving Vacation This Summer